mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 > This fellow has broken down quite a bit.
 He’s dragging in other people.

-I think while [Shakyamuni Buddha](glossary#shakyamuni-buddha) lived for 80 years, and [Jōshū Zen Master](glossary#jōshū-jūshin) [lived for] 120 years, but sooner or later, wherever they are, when the time comes, they have to die.
+I think [Shakyamuni Buddha](glossary#shakyamuni-buddha) lived for 80 years, and [Jōshū Zen Master](glossary#jōshū-jūshin) [lived for] 120 years, but sooner or later, wherever they are, when the time comes, they have to die.
 But the question is, why is it that they have to die?
-Because they dwell in nirvana and the truth, eternity; if it is true, why is it that they have to die?
+They dwell in nirvana and the truth, eternity – if it is true, why is it that they have to die?

 [Dogen Zenji](glossary#dogen) died when he was 53 years old.
 But this is really [Buddha](glossary#buddha)’s compassion.

 Whoever you are, [an] enlightened person or unenlightened person, you have to die when the time comes.
-This is Buddha’s compassion; because if you live in a paradise where [it is] not necessary [for you] to die, I don’t think that is human life.
-I don’t think [in that situation] you can enlighten while [in the] stream of consciousness, [the] stream of time and space, whatever it is, because you can live for [so] long without becoming old.
+This is Buddha’s compassion, because if you live in a paradise where [it is] not necessary [for you] to die, I don’t think that is human life.
+I don’t think [in that situation] you can enlighten [yourself] while [in the] stream of consciousness, [the] stream of time and space, whatever it is, because you can live for [so] long without becoming old.
 When you want to get something in paradise, you can get [it] immediately, without suffering.
-There are no desires, because always you can satisfy yourself; if you can satisfy yourself, there is no need [for] desires.
+There are no desires, because always you can satisfy yourself.
+If you can satisfy yourself, there is no need [for] desires.
 Before you say “I want to get this,” already it appears.
-So, [there are] no desires, if you can satisfy [yourself] always without suffering.
+[There are] no desires, if you can satisfy [yourself] always without suffering.

-So, no sense of time, no sense of stream of consciousness, no sense of impermanence.
-This is not [the] human world.
-At that time, you cannot know, you cannot enlighten; you cannot have any chance to attain enlightenment.
+So, no sense of time, no sense of stream of consciousness, no sense of impermanence: this is not [the] human world.
+At that time, you cannot know, you cannot enlighten [yourself]; you cannot have any chance to attain enlightenment.

 Of course, Buddha Shakyamuni can dwell in nirvana, eternity.
 But when the time comes, he has to die.
 This is Buddha’s compassion, in order to guide other people to attain enlightenment.
 Because the truth is not something which Buddha Shakyamuni gives to you, but [something] which each of us individually gets a taste of, directly from the truth as it is.
 For this point, you cannot always [go] to a teacher who exists forever.

 Buddha Shakyamuni’s patriarchs, they have to die.
 At that time, you are – [Ānanda](glossary#ānanda), many of Buddha’s disciples are – confused.
 But the truth is confusion.
-Anyway, they found a great opportunity to see the truth, which is the same enlightenment truth as Buddha [saw].
+Anyway, they found a great opportunity to see the truth – which is the same enlightenment [or] truth as Buddha [saw].

 ##### 6:04

 The same applies to your practice.
 If you look around the human world, sometimes – not sometimes, probably pretty often – you have a big doubt: why is it that you have to practice like this?
 Because your practice is just like a dewdrop in a huge ocean, in the universe.
 How much does this practice affect the human world, or help human beings?
 How much?
 If you practice this in the human world, lots of people don’t understand your practice, your feeling, why you practice this.
 Whatever you explain – to save all sentient beings, or to see for yourself, or to understand human beings well – whatever you say, people don’t understand.

 Finally, you feel maybe pensive and sad; disappointed.
 I experience this a lot, anyway.
-Because you can see how many people are really ignorant.
-But on the other hand, if you ask yourself, “Are you not ignorant when you are enlightened?”
-No, I don’t think so.
+Because, you can see how many people are really ignorant.
+But on the other hand, if you ask yourself: “Are you not ignorant when you are enlightened?” – no, I don’t think so.
 That’s why we practice, every day.
-So from this point, broadly speaking, you who are practicing or others who don’t practice are all the same.
-Exactly the same; not so much different.
+From this point, broadly speaking, you who are practicing or others who don’t practice are all the same, exactly the same; not so much different.

 But if you practice Zen, which is a little bit different from others’ practice, you are really proud of yourself.
 That is sometimes too much.
-If you ask yourself strictly speaking, basically, you are not different from others.
+If you ask yourself strictly speaking, [then] basically, you are not different from others.

 ##### 9:04